VIDIUN/clients-generator/sources/php53/README.txt

-Kaltura PHP 5.3 API Client Library for usage with namespace.
+Vidiun PHP 5.3 API Client Library for usage with namespace.
-Compatible with Kaltura server version @VERSION@ and above.
+Compatible with Vidiun server version @VERSION@ and above.